-Geriatric A single intravenous dose of 0.1 mmol/kg gadobutrol injection was administered to 15 elderly and 16 non-elderly subjects.
-AUC was slightly higher and clearance slightly lower in elderly subjects as compared to non-elderly subjects issee Use in Specific Populations (8.5)].
+Geriatric.
+A single intravenous dose of 0.1 mmol/kg gadobutrol was administered to 15 elderly and 16 non-elderly subjects.
+AUC was slightly higher and clearance slightly lower in elderly subjects as compared to non-elderly subjects [see Use in Specific Populations (8.5)].

-Pediatric The pharmacokinetics of gadobutrol were evaluated in two studies in a total of 130 patients age 2 to less than 18 years and in 43 patients less than 2 years of age (including term neonates).
-Patients received a single intravenous dose of 0.1 mmol/kg of gadobutrol injection.
-The pharmacokinetic profile of gadobutrol in pediatric patients is similar to that in adults, resulting in similar values for AUC, body weight normalized plasma clearance, as well as elimination half-life.
-Approximately 99% (median value) of the dose was recovered in urine within 6 hours (this information was derived from the 2 to less than 18 year old age group).
+C immacokinetics of gadobutrol were evaluated in two studies in a total of 130 patients age 2 to less than 18 years and in 43 patients less than 2 years (including term neonates).
+Patients received a single intravenous dose of 0.1 mmol/kg of gadobutrol.
+The pharmacokinetic profile of gadobutrol in c patients is similar to that in adults, resulting in similar values for AUC, body weight normalized plasma clearance, as well as elimination half-life. mately 99% (median value) of the dose was recovered in urine within 6 hours (this information was derived from the 2 to less than 18 year old age

-Table 4: Pharmacokinetics by Age Group (Median [Rangel)
+Table 4: Pharmacokinetics by Age Group (Median [Range]) 0 to < 2 years 2 to 6 years 7 to 11 years 12 to < 18 years